VsevolodSauta/jobpool/backend.md

   - `LastRetryAt` timestamp set to current time
   - `AssigneeID` and `AssignedAt` are preserved (not cleared) for historical tracking
   - Returns `freedAssigneeIDs` map:
-    - Empty map if job was not assigned to an assignee
+    - Empty map if job was not assigned to an assignee, or job was in `UNKNOWN_RETRY` state (this state doesn't hold capacity)
-    - Contains `assignee_id` with count=1 if job was assigned
+    - Contains `assignee_id` with count=1 if job was assigned and in `RUNNING` state (this state holds capacity)
 - If job not found or invalid state:
   - Returns error

 **Observable Effects**:
 - Job becomes eligible for scheduling again (but remains in FAILED_RETRY state)
-- Capacity is freed for the assignee (if job was assigned)
+- Capacity is freed for the assignee if job was in `RUNNING` state (not freed if job was in `UNKNOWN_RETRY` state)

 **Valid State Transitions**:
-- `RUNNING → FAILED_RETRY`: Normal failure flow (job eligible for scheduling)
+- `RUNNING → FAILED_RETRY`: Normal failure flow (job eligible for scheduling, capacity freed)
-- `UNKNOWN_RETRY → FAILED_RETRY`: Job failed after worker reconnection (job eligible for scheduling)
+- `UNKNOWN_RETRY → FAILED_RETRY`: Job failed after worker reconnection (job eligible for scheduling, capacity not freed, was already freed)

 **Important**: Jobs never return to INITIAL_PENDING state once they leave it.
 FAILED_RETRY jobs are eligible for scheduling but remain in FAILED_RETRY state.